nberard/subfinder/README.md

 # Subfinder

 This script scans a directory and download the subtitles for each movie found using open subtitles API.
-It uses a config file (_config.yml_) to determine the language to search, and the open subtitles credentials to use to connect the API.
+It uses a config file (_config.py_) to determine the language to search, and the open subtitles credentials to use to connect the API.

 ## Requirements